-In total, Unitas led the Colts to four world championships (three pre-merger NFL titles and one Super Bowl); he won four NFL MVP awards; he made 10 Pro Bowl rosters and seven All-Pro teams; and he was inducted into the Pro Football Hall of Fame in 1979.
+In total, Unitas led the Colts to four world championships (three pre-merger NFL titles and one Super Bowl).
+He also won four NFL MVP awards, made 10 Pro Bowl rosters and seven All-Pro teams, and was inducted into the Pro Football Hall of Fame in 1979.

 6. Tom Brady, quarterback

-Brady has led the Patriots to four Super Bowl titles and six AFC titles; he has been selected to 12 Pro Bowl rosters and three All-Pro teams; he was won three Super Bowl MVP and two NFL MVP awards; and he will likely break every major NFL passing record by the time he retires.
+Brady has led the Patriots to five Super Bowl titles and eight AFC titles.
+He has made 13 Pro Bowl rosters and three All-Pro teams.
+Brady has also won four Super Bowl MVP and three NFL MVP awards, and he will likely break every major NFL passing record by the time he retires.

 7. Deacon Jones, defensive end

 The Los Angeles Rams selected Deacon Jones in the 14th round of the 1961 NFL Draft.
-He played 11 of his 14 NFL seasons in Los Angeles and made the Hall of Fame in 1980 despite playing in an era where quarterback sacks weren’t considered an official stat.
+Jones played 11 of his 14 NFL seasons in Los Angeles.
+And he made the Hall of Fame in 1980 despite playing in an era where quarterback sacks weren’t considered an official stat.

-Fortunately, 101sports.com did the breakdown and came up with an unofficial number of 159.5 sacks with the Rams and 173.5 over his entire 14 years in the league, which is the third-highest career sack total in NFL history.
+Fortunately, 101sports.com did the breakdown and came up with an unofficial number of 159.5 sacks with the Rams and 173.5 over his entire 14 years in the league.
+That’s the third-highest career sack total in NFL history.

 8. Russell Wilson, quarterback

-At 5-foot-11, 203 pounds, most scouts and coaches believed Russell Wilson was too small to be a full-time starting quarterback in the NFL.
-The Seattle Seahawks saw enough in Wilson to select him in the third round (No. 75 overall) of the 2012 NFL Draft, and their decision paid off in a major way.
+At 5-foot-11 and 203 pounds, Russell Wilson looked too small to be a full-time starting quarterback in the NFL to most scouts and coaches.
+But the Seattle Seahawks saw enough in Wilson to select him in the third round (No. 75 overall) of the 2012 NFL Draft.
+That decision paid off in a major way.